-Court upholds block on Trump's travel ban
+Federal Appeals Court upholds block on Trump's travel ban

 The Russian connection: See all our coverage | Read about our investigation

-A federal appeals court Thursday afternoon refused to uphold the revised version of President Donald Trump's travel ban targeting six Muslim-majority countries, arguing that the ban represented a form of religious discrimination.
-The full ruling can be read here.
+A federal appeals court Thursday afternoon refused to reinstate the revised version of President Donald Trump's travel ban targeting six Muslim-majority countries, arguing that the ban represented a form of religious discrimination.

 The court's ruling stated that the president's order "drips with religious intolerance, animus and discrimination."